Parental, DNA & Gender Tests

 With advances in genetics, it's now possible to learn a lot about the human body and ancestry by examining DNA.
 With home testing kits, you can screen for a wide variety of concerns and discover your ancestral roots.
-CVS can help you easily purchase the right testing kit for your needs with a diverse assortment of products, like 23AndMe, available for purchase online for discreet shipping to your home.
+CVS can help you easily purchase the right testing kit for your needs with a diverse assortment of products available for purchase online for discreet shipping to your home.

 To understand how DNA tests work, you must know a bit about genetics.
 A gene is the basic unit of inheritance.
 Genes are passed on from parents to their children and are arranged along deoxyribonucleic acid or DNA.
 DNA is a long strand that is packaged inside of a structure called a chromosome.
 Human beings typically have 23 pairs of chromosomes.
 The first 22 pairs are the same in men and women, while the final pair differs and determines whether a person has male or female sex organs.

 Today, DNA home testing kits are used for a variety of reasons.
 Ancestry DNA tests make it possible to find out which regions of the world your ancestors came from with a high degree of accuracy.
 These tests may also be able to tell you which countries your ancestors lived in.
 The U.S. Food and Drug Administration (FDA) has approved a small number of DNA kits to test for genetic markers for some forms of breast cancer.
 People may choose to use these tests to see if they are at risk for developing the disease.
 There are also tests that use DNA to provide information about body weight and skin.

 With most DNA test kits, you collect a sample of saliva and mail it into a laboratory.
 Then, you can view the results of your test online using a code provided with the testing kit.
 In order to ensure that the results you receive are as accurate as possible, be sure to carefully follow the directions included with the kit.